 - Review activities of the Company’s internal audit function, and its charter, audit plans, procedures and results, coordination with the independent auditor and continued overall effectiveness of the internal audit function.
 The Committee shall discuss the responsibilities, budget and staffing of the internal audit function.
 The Committee shall review the performance and approve the compensation of the chief internal audit officer.

 - Establish and maintain procedures for (a) the receipt, retention, and treatment of complaints received by the Company regarding accounting, internal controls, and auditing matters, and (b) the confidential and anonymous submission by employees of the Company of concerns with questionable accounting or auditing matters in accordance with relevant NYSE listing rules and law.

-- Annually prepare and cause to be filed in the Company’s annual proxy statement a report to stockholders as may be required by the Securities and Exchange Commission.
+- Annually prepare and cause to be filed in the Company’s annual proxy statement a report to stockholders as required by the SEC.